biojppm/rapidyaml/README.md

-ryml can use custom global and per-tree memory allocators and error handler callbacks, and is exception-agnostic. ryml provides a default implementation for the allocator (using `std::malloc()`) and error handlers (using using `std::abort()` is provided, but you can opt out and provide your own memory allocation and eg, exception-throwing callbacks.
+ryml can use custom global and per-tree memory allocators and error handler callbacks, and is exception-agnostic. ryml provides a default implementation for the allocator (using `std::malloc()`) and error handlers (using using either exceptions, `longjmp()` or `std::abort()`), but you can opt out and provide your own memory allocation and eg, exception-throwing callbacks.

 ryml does not depend on the STL, ie, it does not use any std container as part of its data structures), but it can serialize and deserialize